 4. What are the Enterprise Value and Equity Value multiples?

 The key difference between Enterprise Value and Equity Value is the inclusion of the Net Debt figure in the calculation.
-So when we think of multiples only terms which have the payments related to debt (interest) should be included with Enterprise Value and the metrics devoid of debt payments (interest) should be included with Equity Value.
+So when we think of multiples only terms that have the payments related to debt (interest) should be included with Enterprise Value and the metrics devoid of debt payments (interest) should be included with Equity Value.

 The following figure should give the summary of the financial statement components used with both Enterprise Value and Equity Value.